tacofart8/Scratch/Home.md

 #### Installation
 First, download the source code from GitHub.
 As this project is quickly being updated we recommend you use [git](https://git-scm.org) but you are more than welcome to [download the code](https://github.com/LLK/scratch-blocks/archive/develop.zip) directly as well.

 Once you have the code, point your browser at `tests/horizontal_playground.html` and verify that blocks can be dragged around.
+In addition to being the "hello world" test for Scratch Blocks, the playgrounds are also useful for testing more advanced features including event handling, right-to-left (RTL), and stack highlighting.

 #### Configuration
 <table>